-Prior to the date of completion of the Arrangement, up to 100% of the retainer could be paid in the form of deferred share units of the Corporation ("DSU's") pursuant to the deferred share unit plan (the "DSU Plan").
-The DSU Plan was adopted by the Board of Directors during 2007 with the main purpose of strengthening the alignment of interest between the directors and the Shareholders of the Corporation, by linking a portion of annual director compensation to the future value of the shares of the Corporation.
-Under the DSU Plan, each director received on the date in each quarter which is three business days following the publication by the Corporation of its earnings results for the previous quarter, that number of DSU's having a value of up to 100% of such directors base retained for the current quarter, provided that a minimum of 50% of the base retainer must be in the form of DSU's (with an exception for non-Canadian resident directors).
-The number of DSU's granted to a director is determined by dividing the dollar value of the portion of the directors' fees to be paid in DSU's by the closing price of the shares on the TSX for the business day immediately preceding the date of the grant.
-At such time as the director ceases to be a director, the Corporation makes a cash payment to the director, equal to the market value of a share on the date of departure, multiplied by the number of DSU's held on that date.
+Prior to the date of completion of the Arrangement, up to 100% of the retainer could be paid in the form of DSUs pursuant to the deferred share unit plan adopted by the Board of Directors during 2007 with the main purpose of strengthening the alignment of interest between the directors and the Shareholders of the Corporation, by linking a portion of annual director compensation to the future value of the shares of the Corporation (the "2007 DSU Plan").
+Under the 2007 DSU Plan: (i) each director received on the date in each quarter which is three business days following the publication by the Corporation of its earnings results for the previous quarter, that number of DSUs having a value of up to 100% of such directors base retained for the current quarter, provided that a minimum of 50% of the base retainer must be in the form of DSUs (with an exception for non-Canadian resident directors); (ii) the number of DSUs granted to a director is determined by dividing the dollar value of the portion of the directors' fees to be paid in DSUs by the closing price of the shares on the TSX for the business day immediately preceding the date of the grant; and (iii) at such time as the director ceases to be a director, the Corporation makes a cash payment to the director, equal to the market value of a share on the date of departure, multiplied by the number of DSUs held on that date.

-Following the completion of the Arrangement, the Board of Directors of Fiera Capital adopted a new compensation policy for the directors of Fiera Capital and decided that no more DSU's would be granted to directors unless otherwise resolved by the Board of Directors, provided that outstanding DSU's held by three directors of Fiera Capital will remain outstanding and continue to be governed by the DSU Plan.
+Following the completion of the Arrangement, the Board of Directors of Fiera Capital adopted a new compensation policy for the directors of Fiera Capital and decided that no more DSUs would be granted to directors under the 2007 DSU Plan unless otherwise resolved by the Board of Directors, provided that outstanding DSUs held by three directors of Fiera Capital will remain outstanding and continue to be governed by the 2007 DSU Plan.